SynchronetBBS/sbbs/xtrn/DDMsgReader/readme.txt

-                                     messages to the user (in the message list) msgListToUserSubjectColor            Color for the message subject, for messages to the user (in the message list) msgListToUserDateColor               Color for the message date, for messages to the user (in the message list) msgListToUserTimeColor               Color for the message time, for messages
+                                     messages to the user (in the message list) msgListToUserSubjectColor            Color for the message subject, for messages to the user (in the message list) msgListToUserScoreColor              Color for the message score, for messages to the user (in the message list)
+                                     - For terminals at least 86 characters wide msgListToUserDateColor               Color for the message date, for messages to the user (in the message list) msgListToUserTimeColor               Color for the message time, for messages